-A 35-year-old woman (65 kg) is admitted to the ICU from the ER with endocarditis within 4 hours of presenting to the hospital.
+35 year old 65 kg female is admitted to the ICU from the ER with endocarditis within 4 hours of presenting to the hospital.
 She is not bleeding.
 She is intubated for airway protection and hemodynamically unstable on two inotropes.
 Her temperature is 39° C. Her blood work is as follows: Hemoglobin 108 g/L, platelet count 18 (N>150), INR 1.6 (N<1.2), aPTT 42 s (N<36), and fibrinogen 1.3 (N>2.0) g/L. Her peripheral blood smear shows occasional fragments (schistocytes).
 Blood cultures are positive for gram-positive organism in 2/2 bottles; final culture results are pending.
 You make the correct diagnosis of sepsis related DIC.
-She is not bleeding and no procedures are planned in the next 6 hours.

-- 8. Which one of the following is the most appropriate transfusion strategy for this patient? - A) No transfusion indicated at this time - B) Transfuse 1 adult dose of platelets - C) Transfuse 1 adult dose of platelets and 4 units of plasma - D) Transfuse 1 adult dose of platelets and 4 grams of fibrinogen concentrate (or 10 units of cryoprecipitate in the UK)
+- 8. Which one of the following is the most appropriate transfusion strategy for this patient? - A) No transfusion indicated at this time - B) Transfuse 1 pool of platelets - C) Transfuse 1 pool of platelets and 4 units of plasma - D) Transfuse 1 pool of platelets and 4 grams of fibrinogen concentrate (or 10 units of cryoprecipitate)